anprivitera/nextjs-mui-prisma-tutorial/README.md

     Read more: https://nextjs.org/docs/messages/react-client-hook-in-server-component

 In NextJS 13, by default, the pages are rendered in the server side for each request.
 Client-side code, like React State Management logic and client-side event handlers, runs only in the browser.

-A quick-and-ugly workaround: simply add this directive to the top of the app bar component.
+There is a quick-and-ugly workaround to this issue: we can simply add this directive to the top of the app bar component.

     "use client"

 ![home-app-bar.png](assets/img/posts/2023-08-28-home-app-bar.png)

-However, we can better use the capabilities of NextJS 13 by isolating the client components, in a way that most of the page structure can be rendered in the server side, letting only the client-side code to be hydrated when the browser renders the DOM.
+However, we can better use the capabilities of NextJS 13 by isolating the client components, in a way that most of the page structure can be rendered in the server side.
+This way, only the client-side code will be hydrated when the browser renders the DOM.

-### Extract client components
+### 3.2 Extract client components

 The client components are those who implement some sort of interactive behaviors.
 It’s easy to spot them on the code: you only need to comment out the State Management and the event handlers codes: